Photo credit: Marni V Photography

-Nell Smith is an illustrator and printmaker working from a studio at Hot Bed Press in Salford.
-Her work joyfully and playfully explores intuition and chance.
-Using the marks made in analogue techniques to create a dynamic aesthetic she investigates painterly mono screenprinting, the labour behind hand-made work and the physicality of printmaking.
-Combining these techniques she develops contemporary, expressive compositions with an uplifting use of colour.
-She graduated from Leeds College of Art in 2003, with a BA Hons in Printed Textiles and Surface Pattern Design.
+Hello!
+I’m Nell, I’m an illustrator and printmaker working from a studio at Hot Bed Press in Salford.
+My work playfully explores intuition and chance.
+I build up unique multi layered screenprints using the marks made in analogue techniques.
+My process investigates painterly mono screenprinting, the labour behind hand-made work and the physicality of printmaking.
+Combining screenprinting techniques I develop contemporary, expressive compositions with an uplifting use of colour.
+I graduated from Leeds College of Art in 2003, with a BA Hons in Printed Textiles and Surface Pattern Design.

-Nell is an affiliate maker at Manchester Craft and Design Centre, having set up her practice there in 2008, after completing an MA in Textiles at Manchester School of Art.
-She also takes on commissions, teaches and runs workshops.
+I’m also an affiliate maker at the wonderful Manchester Craft and Design Centre, having set up my practice there in 2008, after completing an MA in Textiles at Manchester School of Art.
+I also take on commissions, teach and run workshops.
 Highlights include working as Associate Lecturer at UCLAN and as Lead Designer on the V&A funded ‘Design For Life’ project.
-Being part of Women in Print for the National Trust was a fantastic opportunity for Nell, exhibiting alongside talented women artists from the North.
+Being part of Women in Print for the National Trust was a fantastic opportunity, exhibiting alongside talented women artists from the North.

-She became a member of Hot Bed Press printmaker’s studio in 2014.
-In 2016 she was awarded the David Cantor Memorial Award from the Devon Guild of Craftsmen.
-This gave her the opportunity to undertake the Complete Letterpress Printmaker course, an exciting addition to her practice.
+I joined Hot Bed Press printmaker’s studio in 2014, an open access studio with brilliant facilities for everything printmaking.
+In 2016 I was awarded the David Cantor Memorial Award from the Devon Guild of Craftsmen.
+This gave me the opportunity to undertake the Complete Letterpress Printmaker course, an exciting addition to my practice.

-In 2020 she was awarded an a-n Time Space Money bursary, funded by the Arts Council, and won the Handprinted prize from PrintFest Ulverston.
+In 2020 I was awarded an a-n Time Space Money bursary, funded by the Arts Council, and won the Handprinted prize from PrintFest Ulverston.

-To hear the latest news from Nell, sign up to the newsletter here:
+To hear the latest news from the printroom, sign up to the newsletter here:

 Contact Nell via the following means: